Leading UK Hospital CIO Heads to Johannesburg for HISA 2018

 01:00 ET

-Andrew Raynes, CIO and Director of Digital at Royal Papworth Hospital UK, will deliver a keynote address at Healthcare Innovation Summit 2018, organised by IT News Africa, set to take place on 17-18 October 2018 at the Gallagher Convention Centre, Johannesburg, South Africa.
-This premier event on technology in healthcare will assemble hundreds of healthcare practitioners, policy makers, entrepreneurs, technology experts, investors and administrators who will learn about the latest innovations in the healthcare sector and how they are affecting healthcare in Africa today.
+Andrew Raynes, CIO and Director of Digital at Royal Papworth Hospital UK, will deliver a keynote address at Healthcare Innovation Summit 2018, hosted by IT News Africa, set to take place on 17-18 October 2018 at the Gallagher Convention Centre, Johannesburg, South Africa.
+This premier event on technology in healthcare will assemble hundreds of medical practitioners, healthcare policy makers, heads of IT, technology experts and hospital administrators who will learn about the latest innovations in the healthcare sector and how they are affecting healthcare in Africa today.

 Andrew is Chief Information Officer and Director of Digital at Royal Papworth Hospital NHS Foundation Trust, UK's largest specialist cardiothoracic hospital and the country's main heart and lung transplant centre.
 He joined the Trust in September 2017, following his former role as IT Programme Director at Barking, Havering and Redbridge University Hospitals NHS Trust, London.
 In his first year at Papworth, Andrew introduced a new Digital Strategy, delivered a new EPR, including full electronic prescriptions and medicines management and more recently an order comms solution with interoperability with neighbouring Trust, Addenbrooke's.